-RET - 2714 PEDIATRICS / NEONATAL RESPIRATORY CARE (3 credits)
+RET - 2714 C PEDIATRICS / NEONATAL RESPIRATORY CARE (3 credits)

 This course emphasizes pediatric and neonatal diseases, their etiology and treatment.
 It encompasses the newest equipment and latest techniques used in monitoring and maintaining the infant patient.
-(3 hrs. lecture).
+Lab will be included for skills practice prior to clinical practice.
+(2 hrs. lecture, 2 hrs.
+Lab.).